 Pupils must also realise that photographing or videoing of staff without permission is unacceptable.
 Photographing or videoing any incident which could then cause offense or which could bring the service into disrepute is unacceptable.
 In these events the device will be confiscated and returned only to the parent.
 In this event should the pupil remain at service then they will not be allowed to continuing bringing their electronic device.

-You can view the important dates on making use of the Calendar link in the menu above, the information below will give you some idea about what goes on during these calendared events.
+You can view the important dates on making use of the Calendar, the information below will give you some idea about what goes on during these calendared events.

 Reports and Parental Meetings